Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 From the 1960s onwards, supporters of classical liberalism in the USA began calling themselves *libertarians* to distinguish themselves from American liberals.
 They are the heirs of 19th-century European classical liberalism.

-## Are you a libertarian or a libertaire/anarchist (in french libertaire)?
+## Are you a libertarian or a libertaire/anarchist (in French libertaire)?

 <chapterId>fc761194-249f-4009-a20f-1f98b7226cf2</chapterId>